InbarGeva1/CA05/README.md

 # CA05

 ## **Overview**
-This project uses a k-Nearest Neighbors (k-NN) based recommender system to suggest movies similar to a given query.
+This assignment uses a k-Nearest Neighbors (k-NN) based recommender system to suggest movies similar to a given query.
 The idea is to replicate the fundamental mechanisms behind recommender systems used by platforms like Netflix and IMDb on a smaller scale.
 Given a movie, the system finds and recommends the top 5 movies similar to it based on genre classifications and IMDb ratings.

 ## **Data Source**
-The recommender uses a subset of movie data extracted from the UCI Machine Learning Repository's IMDb dataset.
+The system uses a subset of movie data extracted from the UCI Machine Learning Repository's IMDb dataset.
 This dataset includes thirty movies, across seven genres, alongside their IMDb ratings.

 Data File: movies_recommendation_data.csv
 Source URL:  https://github.com/ArinB/MSBA-CA-